matthiasprobst/h5RDMtoolbox/docs/gettingstarted/motivation.rst

 HDF5 is selected as the file format around everything is built because...

-- it allows to store heterogeneous data
+- it allows storing heterogeneous data
 - the access is fast and efficient
-- allows to store metadata together with raw data (self-descriptiveness)
+- allows storing metadata together with raw data (self-descriptiveness)
 - has a comprehensive file-system-like structure
 - has a large community.